C

 What do colossal squids eat?

-The rarity of observation and capture of mature specimens means there is still a lot of unknowns about the various prey and predator species of the colossal squid.
-Despite their massive weight and sizable beak they actually have very slow metabolisms due to the frigid waters they inhabit, which means they don’t need to eat much.
+The rarity of observation and capture of mature specimens means there are still a lot of unknowns about the various prey and predator species of the colossal squid.
+Despite their massive weight and sizable beak, they actually have very slow metabolisms due to the frigid waters they inhabit, which means they don’t need to eat much.
 Patagonian and Antarctic toothfish are thought to be primary prey targets along with other types of fish and smaller squid species.

 What animals eat colossal squids?